mitsuba-renderer/drjit/docs/custom.rst

 Apart from ``name()``, this declaration must override *three* other virtual
 methods: the first, ``eval()``, performs an ordinary (non-differentiable) function evaluation.
-Note that its parameter(s) and return value must be non-differentiable variants of the input/outputs as originally specified via template parameters of :cpp:struct:`CustomOp`.
-Non-differentiable is as defined by :cpp:type:`detached_t`.
-For example, ``detached_t<Array3fD>`` equals ``Array3f``.
-Finally, the inputs must be specified as ``const`` references (see the following note).
+In particular, the function will be called with inputs that are *detached* from the computation graph, and it must also return a result with the same property (you don't need to worry about this unless your function accesses some kind of global variable ``x`` with ``ek::grad_enabled(x) == true``, in which case the function result must be passed through :cpp:func:`detach()`).
+Finally, note the inputs must be specified as ``const`` references (see the following note).

 .. note::